holychowders/linux-reference/README.md

   - `-a` to see all containers
   - `-q` to list container IDs only
 - `docker [container] inspect <container>` to view a container's configuration
+- `docker [container] stats [containers]` to monitor resource utilization for all or some containers
 - `docker [container] top <container>` to list a container's running processes
 - `docker [container] exec -it <container> <command>` to execute `<command>` in interactive mode with an explicitly allocated TTY
   - Use the same command without `-it` to execute a non-interactive command (one which does not expect STDIN to remain open during execution) within a container
-    - For example, `apk --version` would execute and exit, no input/interaction required, just output
+    - For example, `apk --version` would execute, output, and exit, no input/interaction
 - `docker [container] attach <container>` to attach to a container
 - Stopping containers:
   - `docker [container] stop <container>` to stop a container from running